Czurch/Well-Interview-Project/README.txt

 "in non-blocking fashion."

 Node by nature is event based, meaning our program should have asynchronous (non-blocking) behavior by default.
+The backend should accept concurrent requests.

 My understanding is that the ask is to create 2 routes.
 /input takes a POST with string in the body.
 /query accepts a GET with a key param.

-We'll create a frequency map using a Map to ensure unique keys.
+We'll create a frequency table using a Map to ensure unique keys.
 /input will give us a string,   if that string exists in the Map we increment the value at that location
                                 if not we add it to the Map and initialize its value to one.